xPhelippe/TrackerJS/README.md

 ### [use-local-storage](https://www.npmjs.com/package/use-local-storage)

 A hook library for quick and easy access to the local storage of a browser.
-Used to store the user's color and their data in between browser sessions
+Used to store the user's color and their data in between browser sessions.

 ### [date-fns](https://date-fns.org/)

 a javascript library for Date objects.
-Used to process the data from time series in to the day, week, month, and year view
+Used to process the data from time series in to the day, week, month, and year view.

 ### [React Router](https://reactrouter.com/)